 Other than groceries, we don’t do a whole lot of shopping.
 We’re hitting the road again soon so we don’t feel the need to buy a bunch of stuff.
 Aside from a few silly souvenirs – a Lions Lucha mask, a Spartans skull, and a silly fish bottle opener – we haven’t bought much.

-We did buy some furniture for the apartment, but because it was so inexpensive, we were able to put it towards the rent.
+We did buy some furniture for our first apartment, but because it was so inexpensive, we were able to put it towards the rent.
+A bed frame and a desk plus a chair was about $200 total.

 Here are a few examples: